hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/i04-Deploy.md

 + Low Impact Mode
     + Enabled once all users/supplicants have passed authentication
-        + Scope is to test authorization functionality
+        + Scope to test authorization functionality
     + Keep the same configuration as in monitor mode
     + Restrict network access before authentication
         + Apply a static pre-authentication ACL on switch port facing supplicants
         + Optionally can use the default ACL named auth-default-acl
-    + Authorization is received from ISE
+    + Authorization received from ISE
         + ACL in order to override the static pre-configured one

 + Closed Mode